Shopify/theme-scripts/packages/theme-product-form/README.md

 # @shopify/theme-product-form

-Theme Product Form helps Shopify theme developers create and manage the state of their product forms.
-The library is designed in way that decouples it from any rendering logic, allowing it to be used across any number of rendering engines, e.g. Liquid, vanilla JS, Handlebars, React, Vue, etc.
+Theme Product Form helps theme developers create and manage the state of their product forms.
+The library is decoupled from any rendering logic, allowing it to be used across any number of rendering engines, e.g. Liquid, VanillaJS, Handlebars, React, Vue.js, etc.

 ## Browser Support